The Tax Audit Becomes the Risk Model

 The IRS Compliance Data Warehouse privacy assessment is unusually clear about the substrate.
 It says AI models developed using CDW data can predict taxpayer risk of noncompliance, identify potential audit issues, or detect fraud, and that these models use historical taxpayer data showing patterns in reporting, service outcomes, and audit outcomes for training.
 It also says project teams are responsible for reliability, bias, drift, and validation work.

-GAO has found related weaknesses.
+GAO has found related weaknesses, and some of the public status has changed over time.
 Its 2023 partnership audit report said IRS used statistical models to review partnership returns for potential noncompliance, but those models used unrepresentative samples and untested assumptions, and IRS lacked a plan to incorporate audit-result feedback.
 Its 2024 tax-gap report said IRS was piloting an AI process for National Research Program audit sampling but had not completed documentation of key elements and technical specifications.
+Later GAO recommendation updates show IRS closed several NRP documentation gaps in 2025, while validation and evaluation-process documentation remained only partially addressed.
+The governance lesson is not that IRS never documents models.
+It is that the record has to follow assumptions, technical specifications, risk-level decisions, validation, update triggers, limitations, and evaluation decisions as living evidence.

 The Governance Standard